 I feel positive.
 The doc explained that the pneumonia he saw on the CT scan was not good, but that he thought we could get everything healed up with minimal to no lasting scar tissue.
 So that’s a plus.

 My boss, knowing my love of Taco Tuesday, sent a taco pizza from Dominos tonight.
-Normally, I’d chow down on it, but with my stomach still having issues, I was only able to nibble.
+Normally, I’d chow down on it, but with my stomach still having issues, I was only able to inhale a couple of slices.
 Still awesome.

 I haven’t mentioned work yet.
 Both my boss, and the company I work for, have been amazing.
 Even one of my old bosses reached out to check in on me.
 I don’t have any fear of being let go for missing basically 2 weeks of work.
 My boss is handling the meetings I’m missing, and we’re pushing deadlines back as necessary.
 The marketing department really does have a family vibe to it, and it’s even more obvious in times like this.